osfunapps/Reachability.swift/README.md

 # Reachability.swift

+# Updates:
+Added a minimum requirements for iOS 10.0, as XCode requires

+# Old docs:
 Reachability.swift is a replacement for Apple's Reachability sample, re-written in Swift with closures.

 It is compatible with **iOS** (8.0 - 12.0), **OSX** (10.9 - 10.14) and **tvOS** (9.0 - 12.0)